The border between the United States and Mexico becomes the focus of attention because of the President Trump’s promise.

-While soaking in the hot spring that is located nearly on the border, what do you see from the tub?
+While dipping in the hot spring that is located nearly on the border, what do you see from the tub?

 Big Bend National Park

 Big Bend National Park is one of the largest, and at the same time the least popular national parks in the continental United States.

 In exchange for untouched wilderness, it is difficult to get around; it takes five hours’ drive from El Paso and six from San Antonio.

 In 1909, there was a man who established a resort around hot springs set in this splendid view of nature.